leechangyo/leechangyo.github.io/_posts/2021-10-31-Least_Square.md

 Eq{1} [e1,e2,e3][][e1,e2,e3]^T <- e1,e2,e3 are sensors

-skew-matrix on information matrix meant relationship between each sensors.
+skew-matrix on information matrix meant relationship between each sensors in covariance matrix.

 if we assume each sensor doesn't impact on other, then, we can define skew matrix's elements to "0"